daily word - Prayer

 Add new comment

-daily word - passage
+daily word - turn evil to good

 Dale Cresap's picture